Something old and something new: Using Language Experience in this new era of online learning by Dr. Sam Bommarito

 I loved it when she talked about the poster falling off the car.
 She said it had to hold on for dear life.
 She’s becoming quite the storyteller!

 I talked about the steps in the writing process and about turning a sloppy copy into a finished piece.
 That will become a topic for a future blog post.
-Here is a link to a pdf in my APRIL 4 SHAREFOLDER, giving some of my favorite professional books about the writing process.
+Here is a link to a ppt in my goggle share drive (LINK) giving some of my favorite professional books about the writing process.
 It includes books by Jennifer Serravallo, Katie Wood Ray, Ralph Fletcher, Carl Anderson, and Lucy Calkins.
-The sharefolder is located on the google drive for my blog’s e-mail.
-Using that sharefolder is something new, leave comments if there are any problems, and I will fix them asap.
-BTW several people have tried to access the folder and the Goggle drive is asking them to request access.
-I have answered those e-mails quickly and giving access.
-This week I will research how to set up the drive so it is accessible to all.
-Because it is set up in my blog account, I think the program is only allowing blog followers to have access.
-I will a goggle drive folder set up that is accessible without that extra step.
-Don’t you just love computers (actually I do!).
+(Feb 2022 note: The sharefolder used to be located on the google drive for my blog’s e-mail.
+After some trial and error found a better way to share so that no special permssions were needed to get to the folder).

 So that wraps it up for today.
 With some adaptations, I can do many of the most important things I include in my teaching sessions.
 I’m most certainly not alone in that.
 I am in awe of how teachers have stepped up to the plate and, in no time at all, gotten a working distance learning program in place.
 For that, I have to say “well done!”.
 So, until next week- happy reading and happy writing!